 Lipsher Will Work With The Pirate Goalkeepers

-Former Duke Blue Devil standout and Women's Professional Soccer (WPS) player Allison Lipsher enters her first season as an assistant coach at East Carolina University, a position she accepted in July of 2012.
+Former Duke Blue Devil standout and Women's Professional Soccer (WPS) player Allison Lipsher enters her second season as an assistant coach at East Carolina University, a position she accepted in July of 2012.

 Lipsher has spent three years on soccer's biggest stage playing for the Boston Breakers (2009-10) and Atlanta Beat (2011) in the WPS.
 While with the Breakers, she played in 11 games, starting in 10 and led all goalkeepers in minutes played with 928 allowing six goals in 11 games and recorded a league fourth-best five shutouts.
 In Atlanta, Lipsher started seven games, collected 47 saves and had one shutout.
 In 2012 she secured a roster spot in the Women's Professional Soccer League (WPSL) Elite with the Western New York (WNY) Flash playing alongside US National Team members Megan Klinginberg and Lori Lindsey, where they captured the 2012 league title.